 “Operating pressure” means the containment pressure that characterizes the normal state of gas or liquid inside a particular process, pipeline, vessel or tank.

-“Operational control” for a facility subject to this article means the authority to introduce and implement operating, environmental, health and safety policies.
-In any circumstance where this authority is shared among multiple entities, the entity holding the permit to operate from the local air pollution control district or air quality management district is considered to have operational control for purposes of this article.
+“Operational control” means the authority to introduce and implement operating, environmental, health, and safety policies.
+For purposes of this article, in any circumstance where this authority is shared among multiple facility operators, the holder of the permit to operate from the local air pollution control district or air quality management district is considered to have operational control.

 “Operator” means the entity, including an owner, having operational control of a facility.
 For onshore petroleum and natural gas production, the operator is the operating entity listed on the state well drilling permit, or a state operating permit for wells where no drilling permit is issued by the state.